 When do applications open?

-Applications for our 2022 cohort will open in September.
+Applications for 2022 entry are now closed.
+Applications for our 2023 cohort will open in September.

 Are there any application fees?

 Is there a minimum age for enrolment to the degree?

 Students must be at least 18 years of age by the end of the first academic year after enrolment at LIS.

 You will be able to apply online, directly to LIS.
 When you apply, we’ll ask you for some background information including your contact information, education, and predicted grades.

 All applicants will be invited to a Selection Day.
 These days will consist of interviews and have been designed in line with how the world's leading companies are recruiting their employees today.
 No preparation is required.

 You cannot apply to LIS via UCAS.
 Applications are submitted to LIS directly through the website, which means that LIS can be an additional option alongside your five UCAS choices.
 We also don't do clearing.

 Why is your admissions process so different from other universities?